Permutation-Based True Discovery Guarantee by Sum Tests: Introduction

 This paper presents a general approach for inference on the TDP.
 The method allows any sum-based test, requiring only that critical values are determined by permutations.
 It provides TDPs not only for the full testing problem, but also simultaneously for all subsets, allowing subsets of interest to be chosen post hoc.

-We will solve this problem using the closed testing framework \citep{closed}, which allows to construct confidence sets for the TDP simultaneously over all possible subsets \citep{genovese2, exploratory, simultaneous}.
+We will rely on the closed testing framework \citep{closed}, which allows to construct confidence sets for the TDP simultaneously over all possible subsets \citep{genovese2, exploratory, simultaneous}.
 These additional simultaneous inferences on all subsets come for free, i.e., without any adjustment of the $\alpha$-level, whenever a global test is applied.
 Simultaneity ensures that the procedure is not compromised by post-hoc selection, therefore researchers can postpone the choice of the subset until after seeing the data, while still obtaining valid confidence sets; used in this way, closed testing allows a form of post-hoc inference.
-Furthermore, closed testing has been proven to be the optimal way to construct multiple testing procedures, as all multiple testing methods are either equivalent to or can be improved by it \citep{only}.
-The main challenge of this framework is the computational complexity, which is extremely high when the multiple testing problem contists of many hypotheses, and when using many permutations.
-Closed testing for the TDP so far mostly focused on Simes-based test procedures, while sum-test-based closed testing was done under independence or with worst-case distributions \citep{paverage, harmonic, largetdp}, simpler because critical values depend only on the size of the subset.
+Furthermore, closed testing has been proven to be the optimal way to construct multiple testing procedures, as all family-wise error rate (FWER), TDP and related methods are either equivalent to or can be improved by it \citep{only}.
+The main challenge is the computational complexity, which is extremely high when considering many hypotheses, and when using many permutations.
+Permutation-based closed testing for the TDP so far mostly focused on Simes-based test procedures, while sum tests were approached under independence or with worst-case distributions \citep{paverage, harmonic, largetdp}, that are simpler as critical values depend only on the size of the subset.